pieroblunda/technical-debt-cli/readme.md

 ## How to collaborate

-We use use `GitHub Flow` as branching model.
-Make your `PR` in ordert to review it.
-Your PR will be merged after a fast review!
+We use [GitHub Flow](link) as branching model.
+Make your `PR` in order to review it.
+Your PR will be merged after a fast review.

+Pro Tip!
+View the .technicaldebt file to know what contribuite to.